Models in Kenya Earn as Low as Sh10,000 in Months - Ajuma Nasanyana

-Kenyan Super Model Ajuma Nasanyana has opened up about little known details about the local modelling industry frustrating budding young models.
+Kenyan Supermodel Ajuma Nasanyana has opened up about challenges in the local modelling industry frustrating budding young models.

 Speaking on The Audit, Ajuma, who has had the opportunity of making appearances in many countries across the world in her 17-year career, disclosed that the local industry is not rewarding enough.